-Louisiana has invested hundreds of millions of dollars over the past two decades restoring its barrier islands and shorelines and intends to continue to invest in rebuilding and maintaining these features.
-Unlike the 2012 Coastal Master Plan, which called for restoration of specific barrier islands, the 2017 Coastal Master Plan recommends funding Louisiana's Barrier Island Renourishment Program, which CPRA is currently developing.
-Rather than recommending specific barrier island and shoreline projects and assigning them to a certain implementation period, CPRA intends to restore the Terrebonne, Timbalier, and Barataria barrier islands and shorelines as part of a regular rebuilding program.
-In addition, CPRA plans to continue systemwide monitoring, exploration and management of compatible sediment via acquisition of geotechnical and geophysical data, and improving overall understanding of sediment management requirements to support the sediment needs and prioritization of the current 2017 Coastal Master Plan projects.
+Unlike the 2012 Coastal Master Plan, which called for restoration of specific/individual barrier islands, the 2017 Coastal Master Plan recommends funding Louisiana's Barrier Island System Management (BISM; formerly Barrier Island Renourishment Program (BIRP)), which CPRA is currently developing.
+Rather than recommending specific barrier island and shoreline projects and assigning them to a certain implementation period, CPRA intends to restore the Terrebonne, Timbalier, and Barataria barrier islands and shorelines as part of a regular rebuilding/management program.
+In addition, CPRA plans to continue system-wide monitoring, exploration and management of compatible sediment via acquisition of geotechnical and geophysical data, and improving overall understanding of sediment management requirements to support the sediment needs and prioritization of the current 2017 Coastal Master Plan projects.
 This will allow monitoring and assessment of these critical features to drive project investment and for CPRA to be able to nimbly react when catastrophic events like future hurricanes impact these areas.